EN FR

 4 Application domains

-An objective of the team is the application of the developed control and estimation algorithms for different scenarios in IoT or CPSs.
-Participation in various potential applications allows the Valse team to better understand the features of CPSs and their required performances, and to properly formulate the control and estimation problems that must be solved.
-Here is a list of ongoing, past and potential applications addressed by the team:
+One of the objectives of the team is to apply the developed control and estimation algorithms for different scenarios in IoT or CPS.
+Participation in various potential applications allows the VALSE team to better understand the features of CPS and their required performances and to properly formulate the control and estimation problems that must be solved.
+Here is a list of ongoing, past, and potential applications addressed by the team:

 Figure 2